Server Side Swift

 Swift on the server is an amazing new opportunity to build fast, safe and scalable backend apps.
 Write your very first web-based application by using your favorite programming language.
 Learn how to build a modular blog engine using the latest version of the Vapor 4 framework.
 This book will help you to design and create modern APIs that'll allow you to share code between the server side and iOS.
 Start becoming a full-stack Swift developer.

-📖 Now available just for $39
+📖 Third edition is just $39

 Learn how to build a modular blog engine using Vapor 4.

-- Hello Vapor
+- Getting started with Vapor